Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Methodology

-{\bf Stage \MakeUppercase{\romannumeral2}: Full Scenarios Instruction Tuning.} To accustom to the full scenario, we conduct instruction tuning on the foundation model developed in the stage \MakeUppercase{\romannumeral2}.
+To accustom to the full scenario, we conduct instruction tuning on the foundation model developed in the stage \MakeUppercase{\romannumeral2}.
 To be specific, following the first pre-training stage, the model has already developed the ability to localize objects based on free-form texts at any granularity.
 However, it fails to comprehend the instructions from specific scenarios and user intentions.
-Therefore, we further finetune the LLM and projection layer of \textbf{Griffon} with the 500K instruction data covering all four scenarios to refine the model's capabilities of comprehending user's intention.
+Therefore, we further finetune the LLM and projection layer of \textbf{Griffon} with the 900K instruction data covering all four scenarios to refine the model's capabilities of comprehending the user's intention.